toulousejamdemo/terraform-provider-elkaliases/website/docs/r/elkaliases_index.markdown

     * `name` - (Required) The alias name.
     * `filter` - (Required) Query used to limit documents the alias can access.
 * `composed_of` - (Required) An ordered list of component template names.
+* `data_stream` - (Optional) If this object is included, the template is used to create data streams and their backing indices.
+Supports an empty object.
+  * `allow_custom_routing` - (Optional) If true, the data stream supports custom routing.
+Defaults to false.
+  * `hidden` - (Optional) If true, the data stream is hidden.
+Defaults to false.